ArtS/arts.github.com/_posts/2021-02-10-how-to-pass-JSON-from-controller-to-view-in-aspnet-mvc-core.md

   </script>
 {% endhighlight %}

 and it's not even a correct JSON!
-ASP.NET MVC made it really safe for you, but also, unfortunatelly, really broken.
+ASP.NET MVC made it safe for you, but also, unfortunately, also broke it.

 ## @Html.Raw to the rescue
 To turn all those `&quot;` and such into proper Javascript, you need to tell ASP.NET to skip the